 What status will this rapidly growing English dialect have in the eyes of the rest of the world?
-Linguistic status is always a reflection of power - political, technological, economic, cultural, religious - so this is really a question relating to the future of India as a world player.
-India is likely to become an eventual cyber-technological superpower.
-The call-centre phenomenon has stimulated a huge expansion of internet-related activity.
-The amount of daily text-messaging (SMS) exceeds the UK and US.
+Linguistic status is always a reflection of power - political, technological, economic, cultural, religious... - so this is really a question relating to the future of India as a world player.
+If I were a betting man, I would place quite a large sum on India as an eventual cyber-technological super-power.
+The amount of daily text-messaging (or SMS) exceeds the amount taking place in the UK, USA, Australia, and New Zealand.
+The call-centre phenomenon has stimulated a huge expansion of Internet-related activity.
+When I call up British train enquiries about how to get from Holyhead, where I live, to, say, Manchester, I speak to someone in Hyderabad.
 The IT press is always speculating about where future Googles will come from.
-One day it will be India.
+One day I feel sure it will be India.

 India has a unique position in the English-speaking world.
-It is a linguistic bridge between the major first-language dialects of the world, such as British and American English, and the major foreign-language varieties, such as those emerging in China and Japan.
-China is the closest competitor for the English-speaking record with some 220 million speakers of English, but China does not have the pervasive English linguistic environment encountered in India; nor does it have the strength of linguistic tradition that provides multiple continuities with the rest of the English-speaking world.
+I see it as a linguistic bridge between the major first-language dialects of the world, such as British and American English, and the major foreign-language varieties, such as those emerging in China and Japan.
+China is the closest competitor for the English-speaking record.
+Currently with some 220 million speakers of English, it plans to increase this total dramatically as the Olympics approaches.
+But China does not have the pervasive English linguistic environment encountered in India; nor does it have the strength of linguistic tradition which provides multiple continuities with the rest of the English-speaking world.
+When Indian operators answer my call about train times between Holyhead and Manchester, they are far more likely to be aware of where you are travelling than would any equivalent operators in China.
+Apart from anything else, they probably have relatives in Britain.